mathigon/textbooks/content/fractals/content.md

 ${count * rulers[index]}km.

-{.reveal(when="var-0")} We can just keep going, with smaller and smaller rulers, and each time, our result for the length of the coastline would get a bit longer.
+{.reveal(when="var-0")} We can just keep going, with smaller and smaller rulers, and each time our result for the length of the coastline would get a bit longer.
 Just like the Koch Snowflake before, it seems that Britain’s coastline is infinitely long!
-This is often called the __Coastline paradox__.
+This is often called the __coastline paradox__.
 [Continue](btn:next)

 ::: column(width=280)